Azure/azure-iot-sdk-java/iot-e2e-tests/docker/readme.md

   .\docker-setup.sh
   ```

-- The script output a list of IPs to hosts mapping at completion, copy these entries to the host system /etc/hosts file (default in $Env:windir\System32\drivers\etc\hosts, not in WSL)
+- The script output a list of IPs to hosts mapping at completion, copy these entries to the host system /etc/hosts file (default in $Env:windir\System32\drivers\etc\hosts, not in WSL).

 ## Common script issues